 Canada’s response to the situation in Syria

-March 2024 marked 13 years of the Syrian crisis, and humanitarian needs have reached unprecedented levels.
-Over 16 million people, approximately 70% of the country’s population, urgently require humanitarian assistance.
-It is estimated that well over 250,000 people have died in the conflict, with hundreds of thousands more wounded.
-Since 2011, the conflict in Syria has led to more than 7.2 million internally displaced Syrians and 6.2 million Syrian refugees around the world, including in neighbouring countries such as Egypt, Iraq, Jordan, Lebanon and Türkiye.
+Since 2011, the humanitarian needs in Syria have reached unprecedented levels.
+Over 16 million people, approximately 70% of the country’s population, continue to urgently require humanitarian assistance.
+It is estimated that well over 250,000 people died in the civil war, with thousands more wounded.
+The civil war led to the internal displacement of over 7.2 million Syrians and over 6.2 million Syrian refugees, many of which are located in neighbouring countries such as Egypt, Iraq, Jordan, Lebanon, and Türkiye.

 On this page